 Fidelity Management Trust Company ("Fidelity") currently serves as trustee for all Plan investments.
-Participants may direct the investment of their contributions and the Company's safe harbor matching contributions into one or more formal investment options offered by the Plan, including various mutual funds, collective investment trusts, a separately managed fixed income fund, and the VF Corporation Common Stock fund, or into various other mutual funds and exchange-traded funds available through a self-directed brokerage account.
+Participants may direct the investment of their contributions and the Company's safe harbor matching contributions into one or more formal investment options offered by the Plan, including various mutual funds, collective investment trusts, a separately managed fixed income fund and the VF Corporation Common Stock fund, or into various other mutual funds and exchange-traded funds available through a self-directed brokerage account.
+The option to invest in the separately managed fixed income fund was eliminated in 2019 and all balances as of December 31, 2019 were liquidated and reallocated into the participant's age-appropriate target date fund.
 The terms of the Plan also contain Employee Stock Ownership Plan ("ESOP") features that are not currently elected by the Plan.
 As part of the ESOP terms, participants may elect to have dividends from the VF Corporation Common Stock fund paid to them outside of the Plan in cash instead of being reinvested in their Plan account.
-For the year ended December 31, 2018, approximately \$109,000 in dividends were paid to participants in cash.
+For the year ended December 31, 2019, approximately \$65,000 in dividends were paid to participants in cash.

-If a participant does not direct the investment of contributions, they will be invested in theage-appropriate target date fund.
+If a participant does not direct the investment of contributions, they will be invested in the age-appropriate target date fund.
 Participants may change their deferral percentage and investment direction at any time.